gianmarco27/Poggi-Stagliano-Stucchi/DD/DD.md

 - Integration between the components and (other) external services

-** - Integration between components and the DBMS : ** Following this section are listed the system services that interface and interact with the external DBMS to accomplish their tasks:
+<b> - Integration between components and the DBMS : </b> Following this section are listed the system services that interface and interact with the external DBMS to accomplish their tasks:
    * LoginService, DBMS
    * DataCollectionService, DBMS
    * DataMonitoringService, DBMS